A story of rebellion and false religion.

 Where Are We?

 Here’s something I find interesting.
 They settled on the plains of Shinar an area we know as Mesopotamia, modern Iraq.
-They had come from the east, or Iran, where the ark had settled (see ).
-Beneath this area today lies some of the world’s largest known oil reserves.
-Oil comes from the decomposition of vegetation, and the Tigris and Euphrates rivers that border the area (Mesopotamia means between the rivers) are mentioned in the Creation account as flowing through the Garden of Eden.
+They had come from the east, or Iran, where the ark had settled (Genesis 11:2).
+The Tigris and Euphrates rivers that border the area (Mesopotamia means between the rivers) are mentioned in the Creation account as flowing through the Garden of Eden.
 When it came to building materials for their city and tower, the people chose tar as a substitute for mortar, there being no cement handy.
 Put all this circumstantial evidence together and you can surmise that the Garden of Eden encompassed the whole region, and was buried under tons and tons of sand after the flood.
 The weight of the sand compressed the decaying vegetation and helped produce the oil that then bubbled up out of the ground as tar.
 But that’s another story.

 But the Lord came down to see the city and the tower the men were building (Gen. 11:6).
 Enough of the ruins of the Tower of Babel have been discovered to permit archaeologists to speculate on its appearance and purpose.
 It covered 4 acres at its base and was 153 feet tall.
 There were 7 stages, each one smaller than the one below, giving it the appearance of a gigantic weeding cake.
 Each stage was dedicated to one of the then known planets, and a tower at the top had the 12 signs of the zodiac inscribed in the walls.
 It was apparently intended as a combination observatory and temple to enable the people to worship the celestial bodies and practice astrology.